-Student Concern Response Team (SCRT) — meets regularly to confidentially share information and discuss students that may be going through a difficult situation.
+SCRT meets regularly to confidentially share information and discuss students that may be going through a difficult situation.

-Counseling and Psychological Services (CAPS) — provides services that empower students to engage in and be successful in a full range of academic, social and cultural endeavors through fostering psychological wellness.
+CAPS provides services that empower students to engage in and be successful in a full range of academic, social and cultural endeavors through fostering psychological wellness.

-Sexual Assault Awareness — provides awareness, resources, and education for students, employees, parents, and visitors concerning sexual assault: what it is – what to do if it happens – where to go for support – and much more.
+Sexual Assault Awareness provides awareness, resources, and education for students, employees, parents, and visitors concerning sexual assault: what it is – what to do if it happens – where to go for support – and much more.

 The National Pan-Hellenic Council was founded in 1930 to serve as a governing body to the nine nationally recognized historically black fraternities and sororities.
 Its purpose is to foster cooperative actions of its members in dealing with matters of mutual concern.